SammyKrosoft/Encode-File-to-Base64-String-And-Decode/ReadMe.md

 ## Standalone Encode and Decode scripts:

-You can download the scripts separately (one for Encoding a file to Base64, one for decoding a file from Base64 encoded file) - **Right-Click "Save As" to save it to your drive**:
+You can download the scripts separately (one for Encoding a file to Base64, one for decoding a file from Base64 encoded file) - _**Right-Click "Save link as..." to save it to your drive**_:

 [Download the standalone EncodeBase64ToFile.ps1](https://raw.githubusercontent.com/SammyKrosoft/Encode-File-to-Base64-String-And-Decode/master/EncodeBase64ToFile.ps1)